-- 19.15 In addition to the objective of avoiding the problems mentioned above and considering the appropriateness of the power to develop Guidelines on the group solvency calculation, EIOPA has responsibilities arising from its establishing regulations which oblige it to, amongst other things: - contribute to high quality of common regulatory and supervisory standards, practices and culture; - ensure consistent efficient and effective application of legally binding Union law, including Solvency II; - prevent regulatory arbitrage within the Union; - ensure effective and consistent supervision of financial institutions in the Union. - 19.16 These are the main reasons and powers for the development of this Guideline paper.
+- 19.12 In addition to the objective of avoiding the problems mentioned above and considering the appropriateness of the power to develop Guidelines on the group solvency calculation, EIOPA has responsibilities arising from its establishing regulations which oblige it to, amongst other things: - contribute to high quality of common regulatory and supervisory standards, practices and culture; - ensure consistent efficient and effective application of legally binding Union law, including Solvency II; - prevent regulatory arbitrage within the Union; - ensure effective and consistent supervision of financial institutions in the Union. - 19.13 These are the main reasons and powers for the development of this Guideline paper.

-- 19.17 The objectives pursued in developing the Guidelines on group solvency calculation and the related IA report are consistent with some of the high level objectives set for the overall Solvency II project including: - ensuring better regulation, - deepening the integration of the EU insurance market, - enhancing policyholder protection, - advancing supervisory convergence and cooperation, - increasing transparency, - promoting international convergence. - 19.18 Linked to these high level objectives, EIOPA's Guidelines on the group solvency calculation aim at setting out: - a process for assessing the scope of the group and sub-group supervision; - a process for consolidating data under the default accounting consolidation-based method in the group solvency calculation; - an approach to the application of deduction and aggregation method in the group solvency calculation; - the details on technical areas, including treatment of ring-fenced funds and assessment of available own funds for group solvency purposes. - 19.19 All these specific objectives are meant to complement and integrate previous levels of legislation, in order to avoid the problems described in chapter "Problem Definition".
+- 19.14 The objectives pursued in developing the Guidelines on group solvency calculation and the related IA report are consistent with some of the high level objectives set for the overall Solvency II project including: - ensuring better regulation, - deepening the integration of the EU insurance market, - enhancing policyholder protection, - advancing supervisory convergence and cooperation, - increasing transparency, - promoting international convergence. - 19.15 Linked to these high level objectives, EIOPA's Guidelines on the group solvency calculation aim at setting out:

+- a process for assessing the scope of the group and sub-group supervision; - a process for consolidating data under the default accounting consolidation-based method in the group solvency calculation; and - the details on technical areas, including treatment of ring-fenced funds and assessment of available own funds for group solvency purposes. - 19.16 All these specific objectives are meant to complement and integrate previous levels of legislation, in order to avoid the problems described in chapter "Problem Definition".